chrultrabook/docs/src/docs/installing/post-install.md

 ### Fixing USB C on TigerLake and AlderLake

-Distros that use dracut for initramfs, such as Fedora, have an issue which prevents the `cros_ec_typec` kernel driver from loading correctly.
-You can fix it with the following steps.
+Fedora, Debian, and Ubuntu have an issue which prevents the `cros_ec_typec` kernel driver from loading correctly.
+You can fix it with the following steps:

+#### Fedora

 1. Create a file called `chromebook_typec.conf` file in `/etc/dracut.conf.d/`
 2. Paste the following contents into the file: